IADsContainer

 Parameters

-• sourceName - A string that specifies the ADS path of the object to be moved.
+• sourceName – the ADS path of the object you want to move.

-• newName - A string that specifies the relative distinguished name (RDN) of the object within the target container.
-This can be null, in which case the object is moved.
-If it is not null, the object is renamed accordingly in the process.
+• newName – the relative distinguished name (RDN) of the object within the target container.
+If it's null, the object is just moved.
+If it's not null, the object is also renamed.

 Remarks

-In Active Directory, you can move an object within the same domain or from different domains in the same directory forest.
+In Active Directory, you can move an object within the same domain or from a different domain in the same directory forest.
 For the cross domain move, the following restrictions apply:

 • The destination domain must be in the native mode.

-• The object to be moved must be a leaf object or an empty container.
+• The object to move must be a leaf object or an empty container.

 • NT LAN Manager (NTLM) cannot perform authentication, use Kerberos authentication or delegation.
 Be aware that if Kerberos authentication is not used, the password transmits in plain text over the network.
 To avoid this, use delegation with secure authentication.

 • You cannot move security principals (for example, user, group, computer, and so on) belonging to a global group.
 When a security principal is moved, a new SID is created for the object at the destination.
-However, its old SID from the source, stored in the sIDHistory attribute, is preserved, as well as the password of the object.
+However, its old SID from the source, stored in the sIDHistory attribute, as well as the password of the object is preserved.

 Examples